metagraf/rHighcharts/README.md

 ## License

 rHighcharts is licensed under [GPL-2](http://www.gnu.org/licenses/gpl-2.0.html).
-However, Highcharts JS that is included in this package is **not free** for commercial use.
+However, the Highcharts JavaScript library that is included in this package is **not free** for commercial use.
 Read more about its license at [http://www.highcharts.com/license](http://www.highcharts.com/license).